 Not all gum tissue is created equal, and removing a small amount of gum tissue at the end of treatment can put the finishing touches needed for the most symmetrical and pleasing smile line.

-If you would like more information about soft tissue diode lasers, please feel free to ask Dr. Ross.
+If you would like more information about soft tissue diode lasers, please feel free to ask Dr. Reese.